-The Corporation does not have specific targets or policies regarding the identification and nomination of women on the Board and in executive officer positions, but focuses instead on choosing the most appropriate candidate for the position.
+The Corporation does not have specific targets or policies regarding the identification and nomination of women on the Board and in executive officer positions but focuses instead on choosing the most appropriate candidate for the position.
 However, in assessing the appropriateness of candidates for Board and executive officer appointments, the Corporation considers gender diversity as an important quality in the overall assessment process and the level of female representation on the Board and in executive officer positions is one of several factors considered.

 There are currently two women on the Board, representing 22% of the Directors of the Corporation.
-Effective September 1, 2017, Anne Martin was appointed executive officer and Vice-President, Marketing.
-At this time, the Corporation has one female executive officer, representing 14% of the Corporation's executive officers.
+At this time, the Corporation has three female executive officers, representing 43% of the Corporation's executive officers.
 The Corporation is committed to ensuring that it attracts and retains the most highly qualified and experienced directors and executive officers and recognizes that gender diversity is an important consideration in creating and maintaining an effective board and senior management team.

-Women comprise 51% of the Corporation's workforce.
-The Corporation is committed to being an organization with exceptional workplace diversity and inclusiveness programs and was once again, in 2017, identified as one of Canada's best places to work by the Great Place to Work Institute®.
+Women comprise 49% of the Corporation's workforce.
+The Corporation is committed to being an organization with exceptional workplace diversity and inclusiveness programs and was once again, in 2018, identified as one of Canada's best places to work by the Great Place to Work Institute®.
 The Corporation places great importance on creating a diverse workplace and has established a number of talent and engagement initiatives, including a balance and inclusiveness committee, to support this objective to ensure that the Corporation's rich and diverse talent pool is supported and provided opportunities to grow their careers to the highest levels within the organization.